getdozer/dozer/dozer-ingestion/src/connectors/snowflake/README.md

 ## Benchmarking / Testing

-For benchmarking and testing we use customer table from dozer samples TPCH_SF10 database.
+For benchmarking and testing we use customer table from snowflakes samples TPCH_SF10 database.

 ```sql
 DROP TABLE CUSTOMER;